keithamus/npm-scripts-example/README.md

 solution is to create a link, either hard or symbolic, so that FIND is located in the same place as where BASH is executed from.

+Another possible fix would be to create a script called "myfind", but you would have to make it available in both environments, and all Windows developers would need to create it too.
+I can think of ways to facilitate that, but overall I figured a single fix to a Unix machine was easier.

 # Standard tasks

 I added a 'setup' and 'cleanall' task for practicality.

-If I an not going to use a project much after I finished developing it, I think a 'cleanall' is useful to recover the disk space.
-The 'setup' is useful to perform all the steps that are required prior to building the project.
-Granter that you could put it in a 'prebuild', but I don't want to re-execute the setup every time I perform a build.
+cleanup: If I am not going to use a project much after I finished developing it, I think a 'cleanall' is useful to recover the disk space.

+setup: The 'setup' is useful to perform all the steps that are required prior to building the project.
+Granted that you could put it in a 'prebuild', but I don't want to re-execute the setup every time I perform a build.

-Also, if you use some sort of automated tool to monitor and rebuild your projects, you won't need to go back to it should you add another requirement.
-For example, if initially you did not use 'bower' and later add it to your project, you would have to update that tool's configuration to know that in addition to 'npm install" you now require 'bower install' to run too before doing a build.
-Using 'setup' you can configure that tool to execute 'npm run setup' and 'npm run build' and never have to modify it's configuration.
+Also, if you use some sort of automated tool to monitor and rebuild your projects (like jenkins), you won't need to go back to it should you add another requirement.
+For example, if initially you did not use 'bower' and later add it to your project, you would normally have to update that tool's configuration to inform it that in addition to 'npm install" you now require 'bower install' to run too before doing a build.
+Using 'setup' you can configure that tool to execute 'npm run setup' and 'npm run build' and never have to modify it's configuration again.

 Even if something seems messed up and you feel like there should be a 'cleanall' done in that tool, you can actually get that executed by adding it to your setup, wait until the tool picked up the update and ran it, and then remove the 'cleanall'.
 All this without having to update the tool's configuration.